tstillwell/appengine_multiblog/README.md

 The URLs are normal requests handlers defined just like other request handlers.

+Because of this, urls have to be protected so users can't just run the cron jobs by visiting the URL.

+For this app,
+any urls that are in `/tasks/` are automatically protected by the `app.yaml` configuration so if new cron jobs are created, it's best to put them there.

 For more info on creating cron jobs see http://cloud.google.com/appengine/docs/standard/python/config/cron

 #### Frontend